b-sct/LDAP/README.md

 DAP directories are organized in a tree-like structure, with each node in the tree called an "entry".
 Each entry is a collection of attributes, which describe the characteristics of the entry and can include information such as username, password, email address, and so on.

 LDAP uses a series of operations, such as bind, search, compare, add, delete, and modify, to allow users that have been assigned correct permission to interact with the directory service.

+Microsoft's implementation of LDAP on Windows servers is a directory service built into the Windows Server operating system.
+It is often referred to as Active Directory Domain Services (AD DS) and is used for managing and organizing information about network resources in a Windows environment, such as user accounts, groups, computers, and other devices.

+In AD DS, LDAP is used as the underlying protocol for communication between clients and servers.
 ```
 $ nmap -p- -sV sauna.htb